-IMPLEMENTATION MATRIX Policy and Program Timeframes Principal Organizations Ongoing Short-Term (1-2 Years) Mid-Term (2-5 Years) Long-Term (5+ Years) Section 7: End of Trip Facilities Howard County should initiate a publically supported Bicycle Parking retrofit program DPW, OOT ~ Howard County should consider initiating an interagency program to evaluate, replace and add bike parking at all County owned public facilities.
-DPW.
-OOT ~ Consider amending zoning and subdivision codes to require new development to provide appropriate types, quantities and locations of bicycle parking as a part of development approval.
-DPZ, OOT ~ Study and based on findings, consider implementing a pilot bicycle sharing program OOT ✓ Consider upgrading bicycle parking at MARC stations and Park & Ride (P&R) lots.
-In the near term, a minimum of two bike lids (i.e. individual, on-demand, covered racks) should be placed at each of the following transit hubs. МТА ~ Prioritize and implement access improvements to the following transit hubs: Broken Land East and West, Long Gate, Oakland Ridge, Snowden River Parkway, Dorsey MARC and Savage MARC Access. improve- ments at Broken Land Parkway East and West should be completed before bike parking at these locations is upgraded.
-Coordination with MTA and/or SHA may be required. МТА ~ Explore the potential to provide bicycle storage in the under carriage on commuter bus services. МТА ~ Request state leadership in providing a system of higher quality on-demand bike storage lockers through- out the MTA and Park & Ride systems in Maryland. МТА ~ Consider purchasing a bus shelter that includes covered bicycle parking as a part of the structure's design.
-Consider offering a special weekend service (periodically) to take recreational cyclists to a location in OOT ~ Western Howard County for a day of recreational riding.
-This may be attractive to entry level recreational riders.
-OOT ~ Market transit routes and bike-on-bus services that cross or travel along major barriers for bicyclists, such as I-95, US 29, US 40, MD 32, MD 100, MD 175, the CSX railroad and US 1.
+IMPLEMENTATION MATRIX ıram Timeframe frames Principal Short-Term Mid-Term Long-Term e .
+Organizations Ongoing (1-2 Years) (2-5 Years) (5+ Years) o u z E. J. f.
+Trip Facilities - Allows Section 7: End of Trip Facilities DDW OOT ~ Howard County should initiate a publically supported Bicycle Parking retrofit program DPW, OOT - Stort ternament destruction to the land Howard County should consider initiating an interagency program to evaluate, replace and add bike parking at all County owned public facilities.
+DPW, OOT - Consider amending zoning and subdivision codes to require new development to provide appropriate types, quantities and locations of bicycle parking as a part of development approval.
+DPZ, OOT · V COLUMN TO THE PROPERTY OF THE Study and based on findings, consider implementing a pilot bicycle sharing program ООТ 1 of the boundary of the same of Study and based on infulings, consider implementing a pixel solution and Park & Ride (P&R) lots.
+In the near term, a minimum of two bike lids (i.e. individual, on-demand, covered racks) should be placed at each of the following transit hubs.
+MTA 1 Prioritize and implement access improvements to the following transit hubs: Broken Land East and West, Long Gate, Oakland Ridge, Snowden River Parkway, Dorsey MARC and Savage MARC Access. improvements at Broken Land Parkway East and West should be completed before bike parking at these locations is upgraded.
+Coordination with MTA and/or SHA may be required.
+MTA 4 · Tanahamaka Calabata Marahama MTA Explore the potential to provide bicycle storage in the under carriage on commuter bus services.
+Request state leadership in providing a system of higher quality on-demand bike storage lockers through- MTA 4 out the MTA and Park & Ride systems in Maryland.
+OOT Consider purchasing a bus shelter that includes covered bicycle parking as a part of the structure's design.
+Consider offering a special weekend service (periodically) to take recreational cyclists to a location in Western Howard County for a day of recreational riding.
+This may be attractive to entry level recreational riders. оот Market transit routes and bike-on-bus services that cross or travel along major barriers for bicyclists, such as I-95, US 29, US 40, MD 32, MD 100, MD 175, the CSX railroad and US 1.
 OOT, MTA ~